Reviews and appeals about your Medicare debts or overpayments

 Your review rights

-If you believe a decision about your Medicare entitlements or debts including Dental Benefit, Pharmaceutical Benefit and related payments is incorrect, you can:
+If you think a decision about your Medicare debt or overpayment including Dental Benefit or Pharmaceutical Benefit is wrong, you can:

-You must ask for a review within 28 days of being notified of the decision about your entitlements or debt.
+You must ask for a review within 28 days from when we tell you about our decision.

 Read more about how to make a complaint on the Commonwealth Ombudsman website.

-An application should be submitted with the Federal Court Registry within 28 days of receiving the review decision in writing, although a late application might be accepted in some circumstances.
+You should submit your application with the Federal Court Registry within 28 days of getting the review decision in writing.
+They may accept a late application in some circumstances.

 For more information: